Four Seasons Hotels and Resorts: History

 Four Seasons has continued to add more hotels and resorts to its portfolio, notably in China.
 It opened a new hotel in Hangzhou in 2010 and Guangzhou, Beijing, and a second property in Shanghai in 2012.
-In India, it has one hotel in Mumbai.
+In India, it has two hotels—one in Mumbai and other one in Bangalore.
 In 2013, it opened its first hotel in Russia in the Lobanov-Rostovsky Palace in St. Petersburg, and later opened a second hotel in Moscow.
-In Indonesia, it has one hotel in Jakarta and another two in Bali.In October 2012, Four Seasons opened a new 259 room Toronto hotel in Yorkville, designed by internationally known design firm Yabu Pushelberg.
+In Indonesia, it has one hotel in Jakarta and another two in Bali.
+In October 2012, Four Seasons opened a new 259-room Toronto hotel in Yorkville, designed by internationally known design firm Yabu Pushelberg.
 The hotel includes an upscale restaurant led by celebrity chef Daniel Boulud.
 It was hailed by The Globe and Mail as "the renewal of an iconic Canadian brand in its hometown".
 The penthouse was bought by entrepreneur Robert Österlund (founder of Xacti, LLC and Inbox.com) for a Canadian record price of over $28 million.

-In 2009, founder Sharp wrote a memoir titled Four Seasons: The Story of Business Philosophy.
+In 2009, founder Sharp wrote a memoir titled Four Seasons: The Story of a Business Philosophy.
 It contained a historical chronicle of the hotels since its inception.

+In 2020, COVID-19 lockdowns forced Four Seasons to temporarily close many of its hotels and resorts around the world.
+Through sheer serendipity, Four Seasons was the only hotel operator in the state of Hawaii willing to allow HBO to take over an entire resort—specifically, the Four Seasons Resort Maui—for 13 weeks to film a new television series with an unknown plot.
+The first season of The White Lotus was so well received that Four Seasons chose to partner again with HBO for the second and third seasons, which were filmed at its resorts in Taormina, Italy, and Ko Samui, Thailand.

 In September 2021, Cascade announced it will increase its existing 47.5% stake to 71.25% by purchasing, for $2.21 billion in cash, half of the existing 47.5% stake owned by the Saudi Kingdom Holding Company (KHC).

+In spring 2025, Four Seasons openly promoted its connection to The White Lotus for the first time during the show's third season.
+This culminated in the temporary transformation of the Four Seasons Westlake Village into a White Lotus resort and a screening of the season finale with many cast members present.